Home

 How usage patterns change over time

-Understanding real usage isn't about tracking everything, it's about tracking what matters.
+As a Fractional CTO, I help you understand real usage isn't about tracking everything, it's about tracking what matters.
 Focus on metrics that help you understand user behavior and make better product decisions.

 A Personal Reflection